shaarvitripathi4748/CHOCOBAR-LifeLine-App-Thapar-Institute-of-Engineering-Technology/README.md

 Team
 Team CHOCOBAR
 Thapar Institute of Engineering & Technology
 We are a passionate team of engineering students committed to leveraging AI for social good.
-Our diverse backgrounds in machine learning, mobile development, and healthcare technology converge in LifeLine—our vision for a safer, more accessible world.
+Our diverse backgrounds in machine learning, mobile development, and healthcare technology converge in LifeLine, our vision for a safer & more accessible world.

 Team Members: United by innovation, driven by impact
 Institution: Proudly representing TIET Patiala in Samsung PRISM GenAI Hackathon 2025